 For Those Who Prize Sustainability (& Also Have a Budget)

 Completely worker-owned and established with the goal of building strong relationships with the coffee-farming families from which they source their beans, Just Coffee Cooperative is a great option for those wanting a more sustainable coffee subscription.
-Shipping is included, and so when you select a 12-month subscription, you get two 12-ounce bags each month for just under $21—a little over $10 per bag.
+Shipping is included, and so when you select a 12-month subscription, you get two 12-ounce bags each month for $26—or $13 per bag.
 Of all these coffee subscriptions, this one is definitely the least expensive, and the most sourcing-focused—it’s affordable coffee that will help you stay awake and get woke!See It

 For Those Who Want a Curated Coffee Experience